MAA-98/AnimateSVG/Sources/AnimateSVG/AnimateSVG.docc/Implementation.md

 The parser builds the CALayers without attachment first, handling any transformations in the SVG components as affine transformations on the layers.
 At the end of parsing the document, it uses the `skeletonPath` and the source `Joint` to build the CALayer structure recursively.

 ![Creating layerDict](groupLayerParsing)

+The name of the `groupLayer` is the `id` of the group in the SVG, which should be of the form `"m-n"` for a group attached to the directed bone from joints with `id: m` and `id: n`.
+The name of the `jointLayer` is the last integer (as a string) in the `groupLayer`'s name, so just `"n"`.
+The `jointLayer` will be the one on which animations are added.

+### Animations with Skeleton

+To animate a skeleton, we use a linear interpolation of given angles to rotate by and the fps that the angles are given in.

 ### Displaying SwiftUI View